jhuang6451/nabu_fedora/README.md

 > The initial username is `user` and the password is `fedora`.

 > [!TIP]
 > Most updates will be released via [Copr](https://copr.fedorainfracloud.org/coprs/jhuang6451/nabu_fedora_packages/).
+Check for them with `dnf upgrade`!

 ## Disclaimer